barisicgroup/unf/README.md

   - `number` **id:** unique ID of the comment
   - `number` **objectId:** ID of the commented on object
   - `string` **content:** the text content of the comment
 - `object` **misc:** object which is by default empty but should be used for storing any application-specific/domain-specific information which could not have been stored in the other fields.
-It can be also used for storing comments.

 # Determining nucleotide position
 The position of a nucleotide can be defined by two elements: